tielur/es-reindex/README.markdown

 ## Changelog

++ __0.0.8__: Add option -i to ignore creating the destination index and only copy documents
 + __0.0.7__: Document header arguments `_timestamp` and `_ttl` are copied as well
 + __0.0.6__: Document headers in bulks are now assembled and properly JSON dumped
 + __0.0.5__: Merge fix for trailing slash in urls (@ichinco), formatting cleanup